kersten/vdr-guia/README.md

     3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
-       This product includes software developed by Kersten Burkhardt (kerstenk@gmail.com).
+       This product includes software developed by Kersten Burkhardt (kerstenk@gmail.com) and Volker Richert.
     4. The names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-    THIS SOFTWARE IS PROVIDED BY KERSTEN BURKHARDT ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+    THIS SOFTWARE IS PROVIDED BY KERSTEN BURKHARDT AND VOLKER RICHERT ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL KERSTEN BURKHARDT BE LIABLE FOR ANY